magnet-tn/dwa15-fall2016-notes/03_Laravel/28_Building_Authentication.md

 In the next note set, we'll look at examples of utilizing authentication, but before we conclude here, let's set up a Seeder for the `users` table.

-Like all the tables in your projects for this course, you want to seed your `users` table with sample data.
+Like all the tables in your project, you want to seed your `users` table with sample data.

-In this course, seeding the users table is important/required because it will save us time when helping you debug&mdash; if every student seeds with the same 2 example users (below) we can quickly log into your app without having to register a new user.
+In this course, seeding the `users` table is important/required because it will save us time when helping you debug&mdash; if every student seeds with the same 2 example users (below) we can quickly log into your app without having to register a new user.

 First step, create the `UsersTableSeeder`: